Resend Integration

 .

-- Now go to the Audiences page and copy the Audience ID to your environment variables as
+- Now go to the Audiences page and copy the Audience ID to the environment variable

 RESEND_AUDIENCE_ID